EvanLDouglass/CS5007-Systems-Backup/a7/README.md

 * Modify MovieSet to ensure no duplicates of movies
 * Bulk up tests

-To do this, go through each file, and identify the "TODO" tags (An easy way to do this might be to use grep).
+To do this, go through each file, and identify the "TODO" tags (listed below; generated with ```grep -n TODO *.c```).

-While you're going through the TODO tags, you'll see some questions where we ask you what to put somewhere.
-Collect those, and put them (with answers) in your README.md file for this assignment.
-(In MovieIndex, FileParser).
+## A list of the TODOs and some more details

+### TODOs where you should change the code/implement something

+* example_indexer.c:17:  // TODO: Parse command-line args to index based on the correct field
+* example_indexer.c:20:  // TODO: Output report to file, rather than terminal (see MovieReport.h)
+* FileParser.c:45:  // TODO: Check that there is at least one movie
+* Movie.c:14:  // TODO: Populate/Initialize movie.
+* Movie.c:66:  // TODO: Change such that genres is an array, not just a string.
+* MovieIndex.c:47:        // TODO: What to do if there are multiple genres?
+(Also make a note of what you did in the README)
+* MovieIndex.c:71:      // TODO: how to deal with multiple genres??
+* MovieReport.c:57:  // TODO: Implement this.
+* MovieReport.c:63:  // TODO: Implement this.
+You might utilize OutputReport.

+### TODOs that you should address in your README.md

+* FileParser.c:37:  // TODO: How big to make this hashtable?
+How to decide?
+What to think about?
+* FileParser.c:55:      // TODO: What to do if there is a collision?
+* MovieIndex.c:47:        // TODO: What to do if there are multiple genres?
+(Also implement it)